woodenzen/blog/now.md

 My vision continues to deteriorate.

 —
-Hat tip to Derek Sivers for the idea of [this “Now” page](￼).
-I’m not great at social media, but this page provides me with a way to check in with the world and update you, as Derek recommends, just as I would when catching up with an old friend.
+Hat tip to David Sparks for the idea for this “Now” page.
+I’m not great at social media, but this page provides a way to check in with the world and update you just as I would when catching up with an old friend.

 ----------------------------------